aws-samples/karpenter-blueprints/blueprints/neuron-workload/README.md

 kubectl apply -f neuron-nodeclass.yaml
 ```

-A separate [EC2NodeClass](https://karpenter.sh/docs/concepts/nodeclasses/) was created as you may want to tune node properties such as ephemeral storage size, block device mappings, [capacity reservations selector](https://karpenter.sh/docs/concepts/nodeclasses/).
+If you want to tune node properties it is suggested to create a new [EC2NodeClass](https://karpenter.sh/docs/concepts/nodeclasses/).
+For example, you may want to tune node properties such as ephemeral storage size, block device mappings, [capacity reservations selector](https://karpenter.sh/docs/concepts/nodeclasses/).

 Create a dedicated NodePool, states provision instances from `inf` and `trn` category, and only allow workloads that tolerate the `aws.amazon.com/neuron taint` to be scheduled.
 Apply the following NodePool.